- English: Ocellated Lizard

 - Distribution: Iberia, southern and western France, noth west Italy

 - Classification: Formerly classified as Lacerta lepida and now a species of Timon, a genus of lizard sometimes regarded as a subgenus of Lacerta, both of which belong to the family of Lacertidae (the wall lizards).
 They are commonly referred to as “ocellated” due to the eyelike spots of colour on the body.
+There are now two (formerly three) recognised subspecies as the subspecies T. nevadensis has been elevated to species level.

 - Timon lepidus ibericus – North-western Iberian Peninsula (Spain and Portugal) Their teeth are not arranged the same as the other sub-species, being more aligned and becoming larger and irregular towards the back of the mouth.